-The Bank opened for business in September 2004.
+Pacific Valley Bank was created by local business leaders that were looking for a bank that truly understood the local business landscape and could provide solutions to help the local economy thrive.
+That is exactly what we have done since our first customer walked through the door back in September 2004.
 Our products and services are targeted to customers who operate small and middle-market businesses, professionals, high net worth individuals, and families residing in Monterey County, California.
 We serve business and individual customers from three California branch locations: Salinas, Monterey, and King City.
 Our mission is to "create prosperity in the community through excellence in banking."
 It is our goal to compete on responsive service and not solely on the basis of price.